samdomeier/Data-Science-Projects/README.md

 ### List of Projects:
    - [Lending Club loan data analysis using Keras API](https://github.com/samdomeier/Data-Science-Projects/blob/master/Udemy_projects/LendingClub_loan_analysis_Keras_API.ipynb)
-      > The goal: To build a model that can predict wether or not a borrower will pay back their loan based on historical data scraped from the .
+      > The goal: To build a model that can predict wether or not a borrower will pay back their loan based on historical data.

+## Other Projects

-## 2019 March Madness Predictions
+### 2019 March Madness Predictions
 > This project was inspired by the Kaggle competition - "Google Cloud & NCAA® ML Competition 2020-NCAAM".

 Due to the pandemic that we find ourself in these days, this competition was canceled.
 But, since I had more than 2 weeks of time put into this notebook, I decided to create a model that will predict the 2019 competition results.
 Avoiding any data leakage, all data used is prior to the 2019 tournament.